Fact-checked by the onlinepaydaynews.com editorial team

 If you carry a balance at the time of graduation, your issuer will typically apply the deposit against the balance first.
 The remaining amount is returned to you.
 Carrying a balance also signals higher risk and can delay or reduce your credit limit on the new unsecured card.

 Avoid closing a secured card before graduating if you can help it.
 Closing rather than converting eliminates the account’s payment history contribution to your score.
-If you have faced financial hardship that disrupted your credit-building, the strategies covered in credit building after job loss apply directly to rebuilding before you attempt graduation.
+If financial hardship disrupted your credit-building timeline, the strategies covered in credit building after job loss apply directly to rebuilding before you attempt graduation.

 What Should You Do Immediately After Graduating?

-After completing your secured card graduation upgrade, your immediate priority is to protect the credit score gains you earned — and begin leveraging your new unsecured status for better financial products.
+After completing your secured card graduation upgrade, your immediate priority is to protect the credit score gains you earned, and start putting your new unsecured status to work for better financial products.

 First, verify that your credit reports at Equifax, Experian, and TransUnion all reflect the account correctly as unsecured.
 Allow 30–60 days for the update to appear.
 A mismatch between bureaus can temporarily distort your score calculations.